zhangruoxikathy/msa-brac-employment-spatial/README.md

     - Add a UI element that lets the user select military share or the manufacturing share of employment, then automatically update the figure to show the quantiles (plus a zero group) for that measure.
 4. Add any appropriate titles, labels, and formatting to your figure.

-Finally, a screen shot of our Shiny app running in the web browser is attached in the 'ShinyApp' folder, named 'web_page.png'.
+Finally, a screen shot of our Shiny app running in the web browser is attached in the `ShinyApp` folder, named `web_page.png`.